Healthcare refunds

 More information is available on the page You are moving abroad on the INAMI website (in French).

-The European Health Insurance Card or the temporary proof of replacement is issued by the health insurance fund in the member state in which you are insured.
+The European Health Insurance Card or the provisional replacement certificate is issued by the health insurance fund in the member state in which you are insured.

 Consult the page on the European Health Insurance Card on the website of the European Commission for more information on its use in Belgium.